openshift-labs/lab-tekton-pipelines/README.md

 ./.workshop/scripts/deploy-spawner.sh
 ```

-The name of the deployment will be `lab-openshift-pipelines-with-tekton`.
+The name of the deployment will be `lab-tekton-pipelines`.

 You can determine the hostname for the URL to access the workshop by running:

 ```
-oc get route lab-openshift-pipelines-with-tekton
+oc get route lab-tekton-pipelines
 ```

 Editing the Workshop